-Size, style, and features all need to be well thought-out before making a purchase.
-Goedeker's wants to arm you with all the information you need to make these different choices when shopping for a new dishwasher.
+Size, style, and features all need to be well thought-out before making a dishwasher purchase.
+Goedeker's wants to arm you with all the information you need to make these choices when shopping for a new dishwasher.

-Dishwashers are usually measured by the width of the widest portion of the unit, which is typically the outside of the front door.
-The most common dishwasher size is the standard 24-inch model, but the smaller 18-inch model is popular for smaller kitchens.
+Dishwashers are usually measured by the width of the widest portion of the unit, which is the outside of the front door.
+The most common dishwasher size is the standard 24-inch model, but the smaller 18-inch model is popular for tiny kitchens or apartments.

 Dishwasher Installation Type

 The most common type of dishwasher is built-in.
 These models are typically placed under the counter and have pull-out racks and drop-down doors.